ptiede/Comrade.jl/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.04457/status.svg)](https://doi.org/10.21105/joss.04457)

+# Julia support

+Currently we only support Julia 1.10.
+We are working on updating to Julia 1.11 but this is not yet complete.

 # Installation
 To install Comrade.jl you must use Julia's package manager.
 For example you can launch your Julia session with then type `]` to move into Pkg mode.
 Once in pkg mode type